kparc/kcc/README.md

 #### scope

 Variable scoping in 𝒌 is an important aspect of its design.
 Newcomers often expect to find so called **lexical scoping** in 𝒌 — that is, every inner scope has access to all variables defined in all outer scopes, which is how the majority of modern programming languages treats this subject.
-However, 𝒌 has a different take on this subject.
+However, 𝒌 has a different take on this.

 In 𝒌, variable visibility is limited to exactly two scopes: **local** and **global**.